Condo Reserve Fund Studies and Your Condo Building

 When it comes to budgeting and setting aside money for reserves, the best way to do so is by not considering dollar amounts, but instead by focusing on percentages.
 Typically (although things vary from building to building), most condo corporations should be setting aside anywhere between 15-40% of their assessments towards reserves.
 In buildings where owners mostly maintain their own homes and common areas are few, this number might be a tad bit smaller – while other complexes with pools and numerous other amenities might be higher.

-If you’ve got questions about reserve fund studies, including how to implement a living reserve fund study, preventative maintenance, or how all these condo management concepts play together, don’t hesitate to give us a call at Catalyst Condo Management Ltd today!
+If you’ve got questions about condo reserve fund studies, including how to implement a living reserve fund assessment, preventative maintenance, or how all these condo management concepts play together, don’t hesitate to give us a call at Catalyst Condo Management Ltd today!